obsword78/MCServerConservationalist/README.md

 3. **Copy files into the folder**

-   - Move `mcmerged.exe` and `MCServerConservationalist.yaml` into this server folder.
+   - Move `MConservationalist.exe` and `MCServerConservationalist.yaml` into this server folder.
    - Add `sleeping.png` if you want a custom sleeping icon.

 4. **Configure the YAML**